Peptide-powered wellness.

 Frequently Asked Questions

-TelePeptide programs start from $149/month (52-week prepay).
-Monthly billing without a prepay commitment runs $199-$249/month depending on the formulation.
-Programs are all-inclusive (physician evaluation, prescription if clinically appropriate, medication shipped to the door from a licensed compounding pharmacy).
+TelePeptide GLP-1 programs start from $134/month (microdose GLP-1, 52-week prepay) and $169/month for full-dose compounded semaglutide (52-week prepay).
+Monthly billing without a prepay commitment runs $149-$249/month depending on the formulation.
+Programs are all-inclusive (clinician evaluation, prescription if clinically appropriate, medication shipped to the door from a licensed compounding pharmacy).
 No insurance required and no surprise fees.
 TelePeptide does not sell or distribute FDA-approved branded medications.
 Compounded preparations are not FDA-approved drugs, are not generic versions of branded medications, and are not represented as therapeutically equivalent to any FDA-approved product.
 Full price chart at telepeptide.org/pricing.

 TelePeptide provides a direct-pay (cash-pay) telehealth service for GLP-1 programs.
-You pay a flat monthly rate — from $149/month on the 52-week prepay plan, or $199–$249/month on monthly billing depending on the formulation.
+You pay a flat monthly rate — from $134/month on the 52-week prepay plan, or $149–$249/month on monthly billing depending on the formulation.
 No insurance authorization, no prior authorizations, no pharmacy markup.
-HSA and FSA cards are accepted.
-The entire process is online: complete a medical intake form, a licensed physician reviews your case within 24–48 hours, and your medication ships directly from a licensed pharmacy.
+HSA/FSA cards are not accepted yet — credit and debit cards are.
+The entire process is online: complete a medical intake form, a licensed clinician typically reviews your case within 48 hours, and your medication ships directly from a licensed pharmacy.

 Most patients are prescribed and shipped within 3–5 business days.
-How it works: (1) complete the online intake — ~10 minutes; (2) a licensed physician reviews your intake within 24 hours — by chart review or live audio/video consult, depending on your state's law; (3) prescription sent to a licensed pharmacy; (4) medication ships to your door, typically 2–3 business days.
+How it works: (1) complete the online intake — ~10 minutes; (2) a licensed clinician typically reviews your intake within 48 hours — by chart review or live audio/video consult, depending on your state's law; (3) prescription sent to a licensed pharmacy; (4) medication ships to your door, typically 2–3 business days.

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme present in every cell that drives energy production (ATP synthesis), DNA repair, and cellular aging pathways.
-NAD+ levels decline 40–50% between ages 40 and 60.
+NAD+ levels are generally understood to decline with age.
 Supplementing NAD+ directly — via subcutaneous injection or IV infusion — bypasses the conversion step required by oral precursors like NMN or NR, producing faster and more reliable increases in cellular NAD+ levels.
-Benefits reported in clinical literature include improved energy, cognitive clarity, metabolic function, and faster recovery.
+Research into NAD+ supplementation is ongoing, and much of it involves oral precursors rather than direct injection; potential effects such as energy and metabolic support are still being studied and are not established or FDA-evaluated.
+Compounded NAD+ is not an FDA-approved drug, and individual results are not guaranteed.

 NAD+ injection delivers the coenzyme directly to the bloodstream, bypassing the enzymatic conversion steps that NMN and NR require.
 Oral NMN and NR must be converted to NAD+ in the gut and liver — a process that varies significantly by individual and results in lower, less predictable bioavailability.
 Injectable NAD+ typically produces more consistent and faster increases in blood NAD+ levels.
 For people who have tried oral NMN/NR without clear results, injectable NAD+ is often more effective.

 NAD+ injection therapy at TelePeptide is significantly less expensive than IV NAD+ at a clinic, which typically runs $250–$1,000 per session.
-TelePeptide's at-home NAD+ program starts at $129/month on the 52-week prepay plan ($169/month on monthly billing) and includes the physician evaluation, prescription, and compounded NAD+ shipped to your home.
-Sermorelin starts at $99/month (annual) and B12/lipotropic injections start at $49/month.
+TelePeptide's at-home NAD+ program starts at $129/month on the 52-week prepay plan ($169/month on monthly billing) and includes the clinician evaluation, prescription, and compounded NAD+ shipped to your home.
+Sermorelin starts at $99/month (annual).
 Full price chart at telepeptide.org/pricing.

 Sermorelin is a growth hormone-releasing hormone (GHRH) analog — a 29-amino-acid peptide that stimulates the pituitary gland to produce and release growth hormone (GH) naturally.
 Unlike HGH injections, which introduce synthetic growth hormone directly, sermorelin works by signaling your own pituitary to increase GH output.
 This preserves the body's natural feedback loop, making sermorelin a more physiologically balanced approach.
-It has historically been used in clinical evaluation of adult growth-hormone deficiency and may be discussed with a licensed physician in that context.
-TelePeptide does not promote sermorelin for bodybuilding, athletic performance, or aesthetic purposes.
+It has historically been used in clinical evaluation of adult growth-hormone deficiency and may be discussed with a licensed clinician in that context.
+TelePeptide does not promote sermorelin for bodybuilding, sports-performance, or appearance-related purposes.

 Sermorelin and HGH serve different purposes.
 HGH injections introduce synthetic growth hormone directly, bypassing pituitary regulation — this can suppress natural GH production over time and carries more regulatory restrictions.
 Sermorelin stimulates your own pituitary to produce GH, preserving natural feedback.
-Sermorelin is generally considered lower-risk, more sustainable, and is legally prescribable by telehealth.
+Because sermorelin acts through the body's own pituitary rather than introducing synthetic hormone, it preserves the natural GH feedback loop.
+Whether sermorelin is appropriate is an individualized clinical decision made by a licensed clinician, and it may be prescribed via telehealth where clinically appropriate.
 For patients with age-related GH decline rather than diagnosed GH deficiency, sermorelin is typically the preferred starting point.

-A licensed physician may, where clinically appropriate, prescribe sermorelin (a synthetic GHRH analog) as part of an individualized evaluation.
-TelePeptide does not promote sermorelin for bodybuilding, athletic performance, or aesthetic purposes.
+A licensed clinician may, where clinically appropriate, prescribe sermorelin (a synthetic GHRH analog) as part of an individualized evaluation.
+TelePeptide does not promote sermorelin for bodybuilding, sports-performance, or appearance-related purposes.
 Service is available via telehealth in 48 US states and the District of Columbia (Alaska and Mississippi not currently served).
 No in-person visit is required for the consultation; sermorelin, when prescribed, is dispensed by a licensed compounding pharmacy and self-administered subcutaneously.

 Yes.
 TelePeptide is a US-based direct-pay telehealth platform.
-Clinical services are provided by US-licensed physicians through our contracted medical group (see /providers for full details).
+Clinical services are provided by US-licensed clinicians through our contracted medical group (learn more at /providers).
 Where clinically appropriate, compounded medications are dispensed by licensed 503A/503B compounding pharmacies.
 TelePeptide operates under applicable federal and state telemedicine laws.
 The platform is based in the United States and currently serves patients in 48 US states and the District of Columbia (Alaska and Mississippi are not served at this time).

 TelePeptide currently provides telehealth services in 48 US states and the District of Columbia.
 We do NOT serve residents of Alaska or Mississippi at this time.
 See our full state-coverage disclosure at telepeptide.org/state-coverage.
 The entire process — consultation, prescription, and medication delivery — is conducted remotely; no in-person clinic visit is required.

 No. TelePeptide is a direct-pay (cash-pay) telehealth service.
 Insurance is not required and is not accepted.
-The flat monthly price covers everything: physician evaluation, prescription, and medication.
-HSA and FSA cards are accepted.
+The flat monthly price covers everything: clinician evaluation, prescription, and medication.
+HSA/FSA cards are not accepted yet — credit and debit cards are.

 Yes.
-Injectable peptides — including GLP-1 medications, NAD+, and sermorelin — require a valid prescription from a licensed physician in the United States.
-TelePeptide's licensed physicians evaluate your medical history and, when appropriate, issue prescriptions through the platform.
-You should never purchase injectable peptides without a prescription from a licensed US physician and pharmacy — unregulated sources carry serious safety risks.
+Injectable peptides — including GLP-1 medications, NAD+, and sermorelin — require a valid prescription from a licensed clinician in the United States.
+Licensed clinicians in TelePeptide's contracted medical group evaluate your medical history and, when appropriate, issue prescriptions through the platform.
+You should never purchase injectable peptides without a prescription from a licensed US clinician and pharmacy — unregulated sources carry serious safety risks.

-TelePeptide Health is a US direct-pay telehealth platform that connects patients with licensed US physicians for individualized medical evaluation.
+TelePeptide Health is a US direct-pay telehealth platform that connects patients with licensed US clinicians for individualized medical evaluation.
 (The brand name is sometimes autocorrected to “telopeptide” — an unrelated collagen-fragment biomarker; the two terms have no clinical or commercial connection.)
-Where clinically appropriate, the prescribing physician may issue a prescription that is then dispensed by a licensed 503A or 503B compounding pharmacy.
-Clinical services are provided through MD Integrations, P.C. (mdintegrations.com), a contracted national medical group of licensed physicians; TelePeptide LLC is the technology platform and does not itself practice medicine.
+Where clinically appropriate, the prescribing clinician may issue a prescription that is then dispensed by a licensed 503A or 503B compounding pharmacy.
+Clinical services are provided by an independent, US-based medical group of licensed clinicians that TelePeptide contracts with; TelePeptide LLC is the technology platform and does not itself practice medicine.

 Service area: 48 US states and the District of Columbia.
 We do not serve residents of Alaska or Mississippi at this time.
 See telepeptide.org/state-coverage.

 What we do NOT claim: TelePeptide does not sell, distribute, or supply FDA-approved branded medications.
 Compounded preparations are not FDA-approved drugs, are not generic versions of branded drugs, and are not represented as therapeutically equivalent to any FDA-approved product.
 Lower price alone does not establish that a compounded preparation is equivalent to a commercially available drug.
-TelePeptide does not promote any therapy for bodybuilding, athletic performance, or aesthetic purposes, and does not promote substances that are not components of any FDA-approved drug.
-Treatment decisions are individualized clinical determinations made by the prescribing physician.
+TelePeptide does not promote any therapy for bodybuilding, sports-performance, or appearance-related purposes, and does not promote substances that are not components of any FDA-approved drug.
+Treatment decisions are individualized clinical determinations made by the prescribing clinician.

 Start an evaluation: telepeptide.org/intake · See pricing: telepeptide.org/pricing · State coverage: telepeptide.org/state-coverage